gbmhunter/blog/content/pages/electronics/components/sensors/temperature-sensors/ntc-thermistors-temperature-sensors/_index.md

 **A _negative-temperature coefficient_ (NTC) thermistor can be used as a temperature sensor.** A NTC thermistor is a resistor which has a non-linear change in resistance in a response to a change in temperature.
 It is a _passive sensor_.

 {{< figure src="/images/2016/04/ntc-thermistor-with-lug-vishay-ntcalug03a103gc-v2.jpg" width="372px" caption="An example of a NTC thermistor built into a metal lug, and provided with a cable and connector.
 Vishay component NTCALUG03A103GC.
-Image from www.digikey.com." caption-position="bottom" >}}
+Image from www.digikey.com."  >}}

 # NTCs vs RTDs